-In our view, if operators A, B and C are operating in identical conditions, and charging identical fares, the level of reimbursement for revenue forgone that each receives should be identical.
-As it is, DfT’s recommended calculation of reimbursement will lead to operator A being under-reimbursed for revenue forgone by 6%, and operator C being over-reimbursed by 28%.
-Irrespective of the correctness or otherwise of the absolute level of reimbursement, this clearly has the potential for creating significant distortions in the local bus market, with significant windfall gains or losses.

-The only situation in which the DfT calculator will accurately estimate revenue forgone on the basis recommended by ITS is when the 2005-6 fare of the individual operator is exactly equal to the average fare (in either a PTE or a non-PTE area) assumed by DfT.

 These characteristics are seriously at odds with the underlying assumption of reimbursement calculations that demand varies with the operator’s fare level.
 It is very difficult to see how this can be reconciled with the TCA objective (as specified by Regulation 4 of TCSR 1986) that operators should be reimbursed so that they are individually financially no better off and no worse off.

 Practical Issues